willnode/crm-toolkit/README.md

 Back in the hood, CRM Toolkit uses [CodeIgniter 4](https://codeigniter.com/), [React 16](https://reactjs.org/) and [Material-UI 4](https://material-ui.com/).
 We have opinions why you will love this mix:

 + `PHP` is one of the most popular language to write Server App.
 And while there are few frameworks to pick, `CodeIgniter` is a great option because it has minimum boilerplate and small learning curve.
 We optimize this further such that the PHP code only executes as a Server App that bridges between the Client and Database using AJAX requests.
 + `React` is the of the most popular `JavaScript` framework.
-Sure while you can deploy web app with just CodeIgniter, the separation between server and client in code has a clear benefit.
-For instance, your app can be fully interactive and running offline, thanks to [Progressive Web Apps](https://web.dev/progressive-web-apps/).
-You can implement PWA in your web-based client app fairly easy if you choose to separate server and client code, like we did in CRM Toolkit.
+Sure while you can deploy web app with just CodeIgniter, the separation between server and client in code has a clear benefit both in development time and user experience in the long run.
 + If you're fan of [Material Design](https://material.io/), you'll love `Material-UI`.
 It's a design system packed with lots of React components that follows Material Design principles. `Material-UI` is fairly easy to customize and we have improve this with lots of function that simplifies your development for most common cases mentioned in the docs.

 Packed together, CRM Toolkit provides built-in tools and functions to make it easy for you to get started with.